QuestNetwork/qd-messages-ts/README.md

 ## Description

 The Quest Messenger is the first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the other chat apps.
-It makes use of the [Interplanetary Filesystem](https://ipfs.io), as well as of the [Quest Network PubSub Protocol](https://github.com/QuestNetwork/quest-pubsub-js), [Quest P2P Captcha](https://github.com/QuestNetwork/quest-captcha-js) and the Quest Network Whistle ID Protocol among others.
+It makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) as well as of the [Quest Network PubSub Protocol](https://github.com/QuestNetwork/quest-pubsub-js), [Quest P2P Captcha](https://github.com/QuestNetwork/quest-captcha-js) and the Quest Network Whistle ID Protocol among others.
 We're planning to integrate payments soon, so you can send each other money!

 We're planning to become for messaging what [Atom](https://atom.io) is for writing code.